- When Cancer Comes Back: Cancer Recurrence

 What does it mean if the doctor says “The cancer has progressed”?

 If the cancer does grow, the status of your cancer changes and your doctor might say that the cancer has then progressed.
 Most clinical trials define a tumor as progressive when there is a 25% measured growth in the tumor.
-(See the section, “The difference between recurrence and progression” for more on this.)
+(See the section called “The difference between recurrence and progression” for more on this.)

 How is the response to treatment described?